monsoonmaelstrom/book2/book2.md

 Davy only stares at me, waiting to see if I’ll ask it.
 I can’t force the words out now, and tears are streaming down my face.

-Giorgi takes pity on me and says barely louder than a whisper, “Alexandria might not be able to see the future, but Hazel can.”
+Giorgi takes pity on me and says in a voice barely louder than a whisper, “Alexandria might not be able to see the future, but Hazel can.”

 Davy’s eyes flick sideways to Giorgi, and I get the sense Davy is restraining himself from violence as he says, “They both can, actually.
 That’s why she’s… the way she is.”